 Good news, homeschoolers, the options for secular homeschool curriculum are growing in leaps and bounds!
-In the following article, we break down your curriculum and resource choices by style, age, and subject.
+In the following article, we break down your core curriculum and resource choices by style, age, and subject.

-Before you scroll, bookmark this page.
+Before you scroll, bookmark this page!
 Curriculum will be updated annually, and your bookmark will direct you to the most current guide.

 In the past few years, we have seen huge growth in the homeschool community.
 With that, the demand for more versatile and comprehensive secular curriculum has grown.